McNepp/QApplicationContext/README.md

 In our previous example, we have seen the dependency of our `RestPropFetcher` to a `QNetworkAccessManager`.
 This constitutes a *mandatory dependency*: instantion of the `RestPropFetcher`will fail if no `QNetworkAccessManager`can be found.
 However, there are more ways to express a dependency-relation.
-This is reflected by the enum-type `mcnepp::qtdi::Cardinality` and its enum-constants as listed below:
+This is reflected by the enum-type `mcnepp::qtdi::Kind` and its enum-constants as listed below:

 ### MANDATORY